Supreme Court visit to Concordia

 Do not bring food or drink.

-If you can't attend in person, the special session will also be broadcast live online at www.YouTube.com/KansasSupremeCourt.
+If you can't attend in person, the special session will be broadcast live online at www.YouTube.com/KansasSupremeCourt.

 Cases on docket

 The court publishes a booklet for the special session that explains the proceedings and describes the cases.
-Summaries of the cases to be heard, and briefs filed by the attorneys involved in the cases, follow.
+Summaries of the cases to be heard, and briefs filed by the attorneys involved in the cases, will be posted on this webpage.

 Travel docket history